ogie15/ATTUNE-DEPLOY-ASP.NET-CORE-HOST-NGINX-AWS/Deploy-ASP.NET~Core-Ubuntu~Host-Nginx-AWS.md

 ---

-Next the IAM AWS User credentials are set using the `Set-AWSCredential` CMDLET.
+Next, the IAM AWS User credentials are set using the `Set-AWSCredential` CMDLET.

 **NOTE**: _Ensure to edit the values of the parameters `AccessKey` and `SecretKey` in Attune to match the IAM user credentials with privileges to perform this operation._

-Next the Environment is deployed using the `New-EC2Instance` CMDLET.
+Next, the Environment is deployed using the `New-EC2Instance` CMDLET.

 **NOTE**: _The `Region` and `KeyPair` parameters are gotten from the Hash Table created in Attune and should not be left blank._

-Finally a CMDLET `Remove-AWSCredentialProfile` is run to remove the credential profile created in the session from the local credential store
+Finally, a CMDLET `Remove-AWSCredentialProfile` is run to remove the credential profile created in the session from the local credential store